charles-mutabazi/cbs-backend-assignment/README.md

-## Company XYZ Transport Booking System - Backend API
+## Company XYZ Car Booking System - Backend API

-This repository contains the backend API service for the Company XYZ Transport Booking System.
+This repository contains the backend API service for the Company XYZ Car Booking System.
 The service is built using [NestJS](https://nestjs.com/), a progressive Node.js framework, and is containerized and deployed using Docker Compose.

 ## Table of Contents